New Zealand ten-dollar note: 1990 commemorative banknote

 The Reserve Bank issued a special edition of the ten-dollar note in 1990 to commemorate 150 years since the signing of the Treaty of Waitangi in 1840.
-The front of the note was largely the same as the standard note, but to the right of the portrait of Kate Sheppard is a red circle with a kōtuku (white heron) with the year "1990" underneath the circle.
+The front of the note was largely the same as the standard note, but to the right of the portrait of Queen Elizabeth II is a red circle with a kōtuku (white heron) with the year "1990" underneath the circle.
 This was the logo of the 1990 Commission which organised the commemorative celebrations.
 The back of the note shows the Treaty being signed.
 To the right, the note reads "New Zealand 1990 commemorating the signing of the Treaty of Waitangi 1840".
 The note is made of cotton and uses dark and light blue colours.

 1999–2000 polymer banknote millennium

 The Reserve Bank issued another special edition of the note in 1999 to celebrate the new millennium in New Zealand.
 Unlike the standard ten-dollar note, it does not feature a portrait.
 It depicts instead a Māori waka on the front and the words, "The dawn of a new era lights the way for New Zealand's perpetual voyage of innovation and discovery".
 On the back, it includes images of surfers, sky-divers, canoes and a mountain skier, along with the words "Celebrating New Zealand's free spirit & quest for adventure in the new millennium".
 It featured blue and purple colours with some yellow, and folding the note while looking through the transparent window reveals "Y2K".
 Over three million of these notes were issued into general circulation, and the Reserve Bank began withdrawing them in 2002.
-They are now collectors' items and as of 2020 can sell for as much as NZ$88.
+They are now collector's items and as of 2020 can sell for as much as NZ$88.